Vikas-Prince/JavaApplicationDeployment/README.md

   - Clone the repository containing the Terraform scripts to set up your EKS cluster.

-  - Ensure you have the AWS CLI and Terraform installed on your local machine.
+  - Ensure you have the AWS CLI and Terraform installed.
   - Navigate to the directory with your Terraform scripts and run the following commands:

 ```bash